 This what big business has mastered.
 They don't stop to question, they adapt, fast.
 Change is scary.
 But change is what made your nothing into something, and will continue to do so….repeating Exploration, Inclusion, and Evolution over and over again.

 Emileena is writing a book on artist development called ANOTHER WAY.
 Join the community by attending a monthly Meetup (it's free!).

 Original Artwork by Dave Law, freelance visual artist and illustrator.
 For more, please visit www.davelawart.com.

-If you are an artist looking for development, consider Emileena's E-Velop program.
+If you are looking for development, consider Emileena's E-Velop program.